telthemweb/Telthemweblib/README.md

 # Contributing
-For any contribution please contact me or whatsapp me at +263 774 914 150
+For any contribution please contact me or whatsapp me at +263 774 914 150 or like Innocent Tauzeni Facebook Page

 # Special Thanks To
-1. To all your comments
+1. To you all for choosing our libray

 # Sponsorship
 If you love Telthemweb, you can really help us by sponsoring us.